African-Digital-Academy/Masters-of-Science-in-Computer-Science/README.md

 # Masters-of-Science-in-Computer-Science

-Africal Digital University
+Africal Digital University<br>
-Open Campus
+Open Campus<br>

-Master of Science Degree in Computer Science
+Master of Science Degree in Computer Science<br>
 During our era, nobody was willing to share their knowledge for free.
 What was available were free Youtube playlists and several other unstructured curricula.
-All the free structured programs like Linda are now premiums courses which people cannot afford unless you have some good cash.
+All the free structured programs like Linda are now premiums courses which people cannot afford unless you have some good cash.<br>
-With this shorateg comes motivation of us starting open universities to curbe the learning challenges.
+With this shorateg comes motivation of us starting open universities to curbe the learning challenges.<br>

-Welcome to this free open Masters of Science program.
+Welcome to this free open Masters of Science program.<br>

-The objectives of the programme are to:
+The objectives of the programme are to:<br>
-•	create new opportunities for postgraduate research in Computer Science
+* create new opportunities for postgraduate research in Computer Science
 •	contribute to the production of Computer Science professionals required at the various levels of our industrial development.
 •	inculcate a proactive and relevant information communication technology (ICT) research and development community.
 •	foster national and regional collaboration in Computer Science